aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/09-enforce-model-security.md

 	![](../images1/DP500-16-6new.png)

 1. Enter the Lab username in the **Enter your email address** and click on **Continue**
+    * Email/Username: <inject key="AzureAdUserEmail"></inject>

 	![](../images1/dp-up1.png)

-1. Complete the sign up process by selecting the username and entering the password provided in the environment details tab.
+1. Complete the sign up process by selecting the username and entering the password provided in the environment details tab.'
+   * Password: <inject key="AzureAdUserPassword"></inject>

 	![](../images1/dp-up2.png)